Ceramic-Blue-Tim/Guidelines/source/good_practices.md

 -- ===============================================================================
 ```

-A more documentation-friendly approach based on Doxygen docstrings and that is working with well with teros hdl is as below.
+A more documentation-friendly approach based on Doxygen docstrings and that works well with TerosHDL is as below.
 ```vhdl
 --! @title      New ionic channel state computation --! @file       xnew.vhd